I want to redo my video. Can I edit and re-submit my Application?

 Where does your funding come from?

-The initial funding for the first two planned rounds was privately raised from people in the Greater DC Metro area who want to support the local creatives who have no physical venues to have their original work performed during this period when people can’t gather in person.
-Emergent Seed plans to pursue multiple ways to raise additional funds to become an ongoing social enterprise to be able to keep giving out grants, putting on virtual events and broadcasts, and supporting both winners and others through creating and expanding audiences for them.
+The initial funding for the first two rounds was privately raised from people who support the performing arts in the Greater DC Metro area, including contributions from the founder herself.
+Emergent Seed premiered the Rd 1 Winners' full performances in late Dec.
+2020 and is accepting donations to help it, and the artists shown, be able to continue their work (a percentage of proceeds raised goes back directly to the Rd 1 Winners whose videos were broadcast).
+Emergent Seed plans to pursue multiple ways to raise additional funds to become an ongoing social enterprise to be able to keep giving out grants, putting on virtual events and videos, and supporting grantees through creating and expanding audiences for them.

 Can I donate to Emergent Seed?

 Yes!
 You can donate through our fundraiser link tied to the premiere of our Rd 1 Winners' full performances.
 At this time, financial contributions to Emergent Seed would be Gifts to Emergent Seed, and are not deductible as charitable contributions for Federal income tax purposes.